nichitapavel/goddoc/linux.md

 ### Environment variables [1]
 In a shell, a shell variable is NOT an environment variable until is exported.
+There are `system-wide` variables, for every user in the system and all other stuff that a system has, and the `session-wide` variables, for a particular user [3].

 - **/etc/environment**: system-wide environment variables, consists of assignment expressions (one per line and is not a script).
 - **/etc/profile.d/\***: system-wide environment variables, available to all sessions and all users on bash and desktop sessions.
 THE RECOMMENDED WAY for the system.
-- **~/.pam_environment**: specifically meant for setting a user's environment, works like **/etc/environment** (supposedly every shell can use it, but not fish).
+- **~/.pam_environment**: session-wide environment variables, specifically meant for setting a user's environment, works like **/etc/environment** (supposedly every shell can use it, but not fish).
-- **~/.profile**: environment variables for user, the recommended way for user environment variables.
+- **~/.profile**: session-wide environment variables, the recommended way for user environment variables.
 The BAD: it doesn't work with all shells (fish speciffically, maybe others too).

 ##### DON'T USE
 - **/etc/profile**: is not recommended to edit this file, better use **/etc/profile.d/<something>.sh**.